Many people suffer from urination problems. The bladder, the kidneys, the ureters, and the urethra make up the urinary system.

 - Decreased fluid consumption

-- Many forms of urinary tract diseases have a prior background or family medical history.
+- Many urinary tract diseases have a prior background or family medical history.

 - During pregnancy and the time of delivery